itsjunetime/kathy/README.md

 With no optimizations enabled, doing only the bare minimum to ensure nothing is inlined *too* aggressively, (and assuming this is the only monomorphization of the requested fn) we get an extremely simple, basically transparent, implementation of the function.

-There is no runtime checking or processing - everything is completely transparent and exists only as types at runtime.
+There is no runtime checking or processing - everything is completely transparent and exists only as types at compile-time.

 And this works at arbitrary nested depths as well, even including working with `usize`-based keypaths/indices.
 For example: